United Grand Lodge of New South Wales and the Australian Capital Territory: History

 The first English Provincial Grand Lodge was opened in Sydney on 10 May 1849, Bro.
 John Williams being the first Provincial Grand Master.
 The institution grew and prospered; English lodges, The Maitland Lodge of Unity No.804 had been opened in 1847, followed by The Australian Lodge of Harmony No.814 (Sydney) in 1848 and the Armidale Lodge of Unity No.865 in 1851.

 The Grand Lodge of Ireland and the Grand Lodge of Scotland were also warranting lodges in New South Wales, and creating their own provincial Grand Lodges.
 However, there was to become a growing level of dissatisfaction with the home Grand Lodges (England, Scotland and Ireland) due to the tyranny of distance and also the amount of money being sent away from the Colony.
 This dissatisfaction eventually led to the establishment of the Grand Lodge of New South Wales by three Irish Lodges and five Scottish Lodges on 3 December 1877.
 The new breakaway Grand Lodge was not favourably received by the home Grand Lodges and was not officially recognised until the union in 1888, although it did receive recognition from a majority of the world's Grand Lodges, especially from the various jurisdictions in the United States of America.

 In the following 11 years, although there was much disharmony between the three organisations, the three constitutions continued to warrant lodges and membership grew.
 By the time of the formation of the United Grand Lodge in 1888, the Grand Lodge of New South Wales had fifty-one lodges on its register.
 Following Scottish tradition, The Australian Social Lodge, being the mother lodge of masons in New South Wales, was given the number 0 on the register.

 On 16 August 1888, after considerable consultation, the Masters and Wardens of the one hundred and seventy-six lodges assembled, the articles of union were again adopted, and the " United Grand Lodge of New South Wales " declared to be duly constituted and established.
 The first Grand Master was Lord Carrington, Governor of New South Wales.

 On 12 August 2015 the Grand Lodge installed the youngest Grand Master to preside over the jurisdiction (New South Wales and the Australian Capital Territory), James Robert Melville.
-Melville was 43 years old at the day of his installation and served as Grand Master for three years until August 2018.
+J. Melville was 43 years old at the day of his installation and served as Grand Master for three years until August 2018.